MDGrey33/GPT-4-Turbo-Assistant/README.md

 * List existing assistants
 * Load existing assistant
 * Chat with GPT-4 Turbo with long context
+* Loading a file in the assistants conversation context

 ## Todo list
 This is an implementation of GPT-4-Turbo assistant on Python.